Jubatian/rrpge-spec/specs/kcall.rst

 - Param2: Input group to query.
 - Param3: Input to query within the group (only low 4 bits used).
 - Ret.
 C: High 16 bits of UTF-32 character.
-- Ret.
-A: Low 16 bits of UTF-32 character.
+- Ret.X3: Low 16 bits of UTF-32 character.

 Returns a descriptive symbol for the given input point of the given device, or the information that the input is not available.
 This function may assist